Capital punishment in Belarus: International reactions

-The Council of Europe has maintained a consistent stance, urging Belarus to implement a moratorium on the death penalty as a prerequisite for its membership.
-This position dates back to at least 2001, when European Council members suggested that Belarus abolish capital punishment before seeking Council membership.
+The Council of Europe urged Belarus to implement a moratorium on the death penalty as a prerequisite for its membership.
+This position dates back to at least 2001, when European Council suggested that Belarus abolish capital punishment before seeking Council membership.
 Belarus's continued non-compliance led to the suspension of high-level contacts between Belarus and the PACE in 2010.
 The EU has similarly and repeatedly endorsed a moratorium.

-The United Nations has also expressed strong disapproval.
 In 2022, the UNHRC condemned Belarus for executing a person whose case was under Committee consideration, a breach of the Optional Protocol, which Belarus had accepted in 1992.
 (Note: Belarus denounced the Optional Protocol in late 2022.)
-Since 2007, Belarus has consistently abstained from biennial UN General Assembly votes on a death penalty moratorium.
+Since 2007, Belarus has abstained from biennial UN General Assembly votes on a death penalty moratorium.

 In 2023, U.S. Secretary of State Antony Blinken criticized Belarus's expanded death penalty scope, fearing its use to intimidate political opposition.

 The UK Foreign Office criticized Belarus's use of the death penalty after the 2011 Minsk bombings' perpetrators were executed.
 In 2018, the German Foreign Office also called for an immediate moratorium.

-In 2012, Russian Foreign Minister Sergey Lavrov stated that the decision on capital punishment was a sovereign matter for each state.
-However, he acknowledged that Belarus's eventual accession to the Council of Europe, which would require abolishing the death penalty, was in Russia's interest.
+In 2012, Russian Foreign Minister Sergey Lavrov said that the decision on capital punishment was a sovereign matter for each state.
+He acknowledged that Belarus's eventual accession to the Council of Europe, which would require abolishing the death penalty, was in Russia's interest.

-For its part, Belarus has largely defended its position by citing domestic factors.
-In 2019, then-Foreign Minister Vladimir Makei stated that public sentiment in Belarus favored capital punishment, but the government was working toward changing that.
+In 2019, then-Foreign Minister Vladimir Makei said that public sentiment in Belarus favored capital punishment, but the government was working toward changing that.
 In 2022, after the Council of Europe suspended cooperation, Belarus's MFA claimed this jeopardized constructive dialogue on the death penalty.
 President Lukashenko, in 2013, called the death penalty "not good" but "necessary in some cases."
 In 2018, he contrasted European concerns with the lack of such conditions from Russia and China.